slepc/slepc/doc/source/documentation/manual/st.md

 (A-\sigma B)^{-1}(A+\nu B)x=\theta x,
 ```

  for standard and generalized problems, respectively.
 Sometimes, the term Cayley transform is applied for the particular case in which $\nu=\sigma$.
 This is the default if $\nu$ is not given a value explicitly.
-The value of $\nu$ (the anti-shift) can be set with the following function `STCayleySetAntishift`
+The value of $\nu$ (the anti-shift) can be set with the following function:

 ```{code} c
 STCayleySetAntishift(ST st,PetscScalar nu);